 Newer fans of the sport will sometimes wonder if there have been UFC deaths during the promotion’s history.
 It is a fair question considering how violent and brutal cage fighting can be.

-Unfortunately — just like its sister combat sports boxing — MMA has seen quite a few fight-related deaths during its 29 years of existence.
+Unfortunately — just like its sister combat sport boxing — MMA has seen quite a few fight-related deaths during its 29 years of existence.
 However, has the MMA world leader ever had the unfortunate situation of an athlete passing away while inside the fabled Octagon?

 We dive into that question for the UFC and the sport of MMA overall.